-Photographs of students being used by staff for learning or marketing are only taken on school cameras/devices.
-Where school devices are not available and personal equipment is

-- used, this is permissible so long as the images are then only stored and shared through a school-based system and never a personal social media account or other medium. - Images should be saved on a secure server/database.
-Images used for marketing or any other purpose need parental agreement before use. - Generally, staff personal phones should not be used in classrooms and learning areas when students are present except where required as a response to emergency planning or as an interim support to learning as per the first bullet above. - Visitors and parents/carers should be asked not to use mobile devices within the school and/or early years setting, except where permission has been granted to capture images of their own child or children. - All parents/carers must give permission for photographs to be used for publicity purposes and sign a disclaimer if they do not wish for their child's image to be used externally.
+- Photographs of pupils being used by staff for learning or marketing are only taken on school cameras/devices. - Images should be saved on a secure server/database and printed copies only used within the school for purposes such as displays, records and learning journals.
+Images to be used for marketing need to be agreed with parents/caregivers before use. - Staff personal phones should not be used in classrooms and learning areas when students are present except where required as a response to emergency planning. - Visitors and parents/caregivers should be asked not to use mobile devices within the school, except where permission has been granted to capture images of their own child or children.
+All parents/caregivers must give permission for photographs to be used for publicity purposes and to sign a disclaimer if they do not wish their child's image to be used externally.

-6.9.3 Allegations against staff and volunteers
+Allegations against staff and volunteers